SkillsFundingAgency/dfc-api-content/README.md

 ## References

-Please refer to https://github.com/SkillsFundingAgency/dfc-servicetaxonomy-editor for information on setting up Neo4J and Orchard for for Service Taxonomy.
+Please refer to https://github.com/SkillsFundingAgency/dfc-servicetaxonomy-editor for information on setting up Cosmos Db and Orchard for for Service Taxonomy.

 ## Exmaple Json Returned